 - Dorsal and anal fins extend along the body almost to the caudal fin, accentuating the circular profile.

-- Colors and patterns on the body are striking and varied.
+- The colors and patterns on the body are striking and varied.
 Background colors range from shades of brown to orange and blue.
 Patterns include vertical bars and wavy, closely spaced, discontinuous horizontal stripes.
 These markings can be black or blue and are sometimes edged with red or another color.

 - The fins can carry a pattern or be a solid color, often contrasting with that of the body of the fish.
 The eyes are often deep red.

 - Three varieties of discus color and pattern are recognized in wild populations:

 Discus coloration depends on what the fish eats; fish that are fed brine shrimp, for example, take on a reddish or pink color.